Overcoming Investment Fraud with New Technology Solutions

 Since Bernard Madoff was arrested, there have been significant changes in the fraud and Ponzi scheme landscape:

-- More Ponzi scheme cases are international in scope, and there is more collaboration by law enforcement agencies in multiple countries to investigate these cases
+More Ponzi scheme cases are international in scope, and there is more collaboration by law enforcement agencies in multiple countries to investigate these cases

-- The growth of cryptocurrencies like Bitcoin have introduced new levels of complexity into recent investment fraud cases, and new opportunities for criminals to move money and to obscure their activities
+The growth of cryptocurrencies like Bitcoin have introduced new levels of complexity into recent investment fraud cases, and new opportunities for criminals to move money and to obscure their activities

-- Advancements and innovations in technology have given investigators better tools for discovering investment fraud, using advanced analytics, data mining, artificial intelligence and other techniques, and
+Advancements and innovations in technology have given investigators better tools for discovering investment fraud, using advanced analytics, data mining, artificial intelligence and other techniques, and

-- Governments have stepped up their demands on financial institutions to do more to discover money laundering and fraud, and the level of fines levied against financial institutions has risen dramatically in an effort to drive more rigorous enforcement of the rules.
+Governments have stepped up their demands on financial institutions to do more to discover money laundering and fraud, and the level of fines levied against financial institutions has risen dramatically in an effort to drive more rigorous enforcement of the rules.

 Banks and other regulated financial institutions have strong incentives to implement the most advanced anti-fraud technology available.
 One reason is that courts in many countries are holding banks accountable for failing to detect fraud and other violations of banking regulations.

-In 2013, a Bank paid over $50 million to the U.S. Securities & Exchange Commission and Office of Comptroller of the Currency for failing to file suspicious activity reports (SARs) regarding the huge money flows occurring in the accounts controlled by a fraudster.
+In 2013, one Bank paid over $50 million to the U.S. Securities & Exchange Commission and Office of Comptroller of the Currency for failing to file suspicious activity reports (SARs) regarding the huge money flows occurring in the accounts controlled by a fraudster.
 The suspect was convicted and sentenced to 50 years in this $1.4 billion Ponzi scheme.

 The risk for banks is not just from fines levied by regulators.
 More and more class action lawsuits are being filed on behalf of consumers who suffer losses in fraud cases, seeking damages from banks serving the alleged fraudsters.
 So there’s more incentive than ever to avoid facing the consequences of a big investment fraud case.

-More recently, a North American bank was sued for $4.5 billion by the liquidators of a high profile investment fraud encompassing numerous companies involved in what was a notorious $7 billion Ponzi scheme using bogus certificates of deposit.
+More recently, a North American bank was sued for $4.5 billion by the liquidators of a high-profile investment fraud encompassing numerous companies involved in what was a notorious $7 billion Ponzi scheme using bogus certificates of deposit.
 In June 2021, an Ontario judge ruled that the Bank was not liable for the losses.
 The threat of huge losses created by being unknowingly linked to complex investment fraud schemes remains.

 Today’s advanced analytics technology uses a range of methods to detect fraud, including:

-- Data mining to classify, cluster, and segment data to automatically find associations, rules and patterns that may indicate fraud
+Data mining to classify, cluster, and segment data to automatically find associations, rules and patterns that may indicate fraud

-- Link analysis to find associations between people, entities, locations, companies, IP addresses, etc. and to enable investigators to quickly analyze high volumes of data to find those associations
+Link analysis to find associations between people, entities, locations, companies, IP addresses, etc. and to enable investigators to quickly analyze high volumes of data to find those associations

-- Expert systems to encode expertise for detecting fraud in the form of rules
+Expert systems to encode expertise for detecting fraud in the form of rules

-- Pattern recognition to detect clusters or patterns of suspicious behavior either automatically (unsupervised) or to match defined inputs.
+Pattern recognition to detect clusters or patterns of suspicious behavior either automatically (unsupervised) or to match defined inputs.

 One critical benefit offered by today’s fraud detection technology is enabling investigators to discover relationships between people, companies, events, transactions, locations, and more.
 That is key to overcoming one of the most successful tactics used by sophisticated fraudsters; layering and creating separation between themselves and their fraudulent activities.
 They do this by creating multiple shell companies, by putting ownership of assets and companies in other people’s names (often family members), by changing corporate officers frequently, by using fake data in corporate filings, and taking other steps to obscure their roles and activities and create “noise.”